sotetsuk/paicli/README.md

   --help  Show this message and exit.

 Commands:
-  config  Add a your configuration in $HOME/.paicli host    Show host information of a job. jobs    Show jobs in PAI. ssh     SSH into a running container in PAI. stop    Stop a job in PAI. submit  Submit your job into PAI. token   Update access token.
+  config  Write your configuration to a file. host    Show host information of the specified job. jobs    Show job list. ssh     SSH into a running container. stop    Stop a running job. submit  Submit your job. token   Generate a new access token
 ```

 ## How to install